pdung1989/Insign-Backend/README.md

 ## Presentation
 A first look to Insign
 <!-- Add a screenshot of a working app with some nice post display from database -->

+## Server for database, back-end and front-end:
+- Connect metropolia vpn
+- Database is running on user metropolia server, (https://users.metropolia.fi/phpMyAdmin)
+- Backend is on remote server of educloud virtual machine, (http://10.114.32.129/app/home)
+- Frontend is on remote server, (http://10.114.32.129/~dtran/Insign-Frontend/home/home.html)

+## Production server and Deployment:
+- Generate a self-signed certificate for CentOS
+- Configure apache httpd proxy for https on virtual machine to run Node app - [Apach http proxy](https://github.com/ilkkamtk/wop/blob/master/week5.md)
+- Upload back-end part to the virtual server and run
+- Use Pm2 for automatic loading and running app
+- App is running on port 3000 on production server.
 ## Installation

 This is a project, which is uploaded in two separate GitHub repositories.
-You can find the [backend here](https://github.com/pdung1989/Insign-Backend) and you will also need a MySQL server in order to properly run Insign.
+You can find the [front-end here](https://github.com/pdung1989/Insign-Frontend) and you will also need a MySQL server in order to properly run Insign.

 1. Git clone the frontend and the backend into 2 separate directories in your local machine
 2. Install [WebStorm](https://www.jetbrains.com/webstorm/) or [Visual Studio Code](https://code.visualstudio.com/) (whichever you prefer)